Johnson homomorphisms and actions of higher-rank lattices on right-angled Artin groups: Introduction

+The more general version of Theorem~\ref{t:main} in the body of the paper concerns homomorphisms to subgroups of $\outg$ generated by subsets of a natural generating set.

-\begin{reptheorem}{t:main} Suppose that $\dsl (\outg) = m$, and let $F(\G)$ be the size of a maximal, discrete, full subgraph of $A_\G$.
-Let $\Lambda$ be a group.
-Suppose that for each finite index subgroup $\Lambda'\leq\Lambda$, we have: \begin{itemize} \item Every homomorphism $\Lambda' \to \slm$ has finite image, \item For all $N \leq F(\G)$, every homomorphism $\Lambda' \to \out(F_N)$ has finite image. \end{itemize} Then every homomorphism $f:\Lambda \to \outg$ has finite image. \end{reptheorem} The constant $F(\G)$ can be viewed as the maximal rank of a free subgroup of $A_\G$ that arises from a subgraph of $\G$.
-In the free group case, the rigidity result for lattices was deduced from a more general result that showed that $\mathbb{Z}$--averse groups, that is, groups for which no normal subgroup maps onto $\mathbb{Z}$, have no interesting maps to $\outn$.
+In the free group case, the rigidity result for lattices was deduced from a more general result that showed that $\mathbb{Z}$--averse groups, that is, groups for which no finite index subgroup contains a normal subgroup mapping onto $\mathbb{Z}$, have no interesting maps to $\outn$.
 To do this, one requires some deep geometric results on the behaviour of \emph{fully irreducible} elements of $\outn$ \cite{HM,DGO,BF}, and algebraic results about the structure of the Torelli subgroup of $\outn$ (the subgroup consisting of automorphisms that act trivially on $H_1(F_n)$).
 The results for $\outg$ in \cite{CV2009,CV2010} come from looking at \emph{projection homomorphisms} which, when $\G$ is connected, allow us to understand $\outg$ in terms of automorphisms of smaller RAAGs.
 This allows for inductive arguments.
 Our approach is to combine the projection homomorphisms alluded to above with algebraic results concerning the structure of the Torelli subgroup of $\outg$.
-After the background material in the following section, the paper is organised like so: .
-Section~\ref{s:lie theory} uses Lie methods pioneered by Magnus \cite{MR0207802} to study the lower central series of $A_\G$; in particular we study the consecutive quotients $L_c=\g_c(A_\G)/\g_{c+1}(A_\G)$, and the Lie $\mathbb{Z}$--algebra $L$ formed by taking the direct sum $L=\oplus_{c=1}^{\infty}L_c$, where the Lie bracket is induced by taking commutators in $A_\G$.
-Let $Z(\_)$ denote the centre of a group or Lie algebra, $(L)_p$ the tensor product of $L$ with $\mathbb{Z}/p\mathbb{Z}$, and $L^c=L/\oplus_{i>c}L_i$.
+After the background material in the following section, the paper is organised like so: Section~\ref{s:lie theory} uses Lie methods pioneered by Magnus \cite{MKS} to study the lower central series of $A_\G$; in particular we study the consecutive quotients $L_c=\g_c(A_\G)/\g_{c+1}(A_\G)$, and the Lie $\mathbb{Z}$--algebra $L$ formed by taking the direct sum $L=\oplus_{c=1}^{\infty}L_c$, where the Lie bracket is induced by taking commutators in $A_\G$.
+Let $Z(\_)$ denote the centre of a group or Lie algebra, and $pL$ be the ideal of $L$ consisting of elements which are $p$th multiples in $L$.
 The main technical result concerning $L$ is: